 My Academic Journey

-I graduated with a Bachelors in Social Work (BSW) from Eastern University in 2014 and proceeded to get a Masters In Social Work from the University of Pennsylvania in 2015 with a specialization in the clinical practice.
-I attended to numerous workshops and training and continue education credits on complex trauma among them are the following:
+I graduated with a Bachelors in Social Work (BSW) from Eastern University in 2014 and proceeded to get a Masters In Social Policy and Practice by the University of Pennsylvania in 2015 with a specialization in clinical practice.

 Certified Clinical Trauma Professional, CCTP in 2017 by the Arizona Trauma Institute